Showing posts with label Ohashido. Show all posts

 The revealing text.
 The diagram corresponds to a Pro I pen.

-So there was a structure in the production of pens under the direction of Eichi Uehara!
+So there was a structure in the production of pens under the direction of Eiichi Uehara!
 And chances are that his son Yuichi chose a different route for Ôhashidô; the current route of unique pens.

 My thanks to Poplicola-san.